amqndin/nbt-api.jmc/README.md

-### not enough to understand?
+### Not enough to understand?
-look at `src/beet project/src/data/amandin/jmc/backend/test_cases` in the repo, it should include every syntax.
+look at `src/beet project/src/data/amandin/jmc/backend/examples` in the repo, it should include every syntax.

 ## Installation
 - download the `nbt-api.jmc` file